MarcDiethelm/xtc/Documentation.md

 ~~Less files in `reference` folders (in `inline` and `base`) are included with Less 1.6.0's `@import (reference)`:
 Only mixins and variables that are actually used are imported.
-This is great for libraries of helper and mixins or UI frameworks like Bootstrap.~~ This is not currently working and will probably be removed for 0.8.0.
+This is great for libraries of helper and mixins or UI frameworks like Bootstrap.~~ This is not currently working.

 ### Development and Production Mode